 The situation has been similar across the globe.
 Let’s take Sweden as an example: Svefaktura has traditionally been the most common format within the local operator network in Sweden since the government-initiated launch in 2005.

-The 13-digit GLN number has commonly been used as the inbox address, organization-specific e-invoice address for a company or organization that has implemented e-invoicing called identifier.
+The 13-digit GLN number has commonly been used as the inbox address, an organization-specific e-invoice address for a company or organization that has implemented e-invoicing, called an identifier.

 How Peppol is changing the operator landscape